mgcioce/WIN-class-assignments/java/wheel-of-fortune/WOF.md

   - A player, on their turn, has four options quit the game solve the puzzle spin the wheel buy a vowel

-# Trying To Solve A Puzzle
+# Trying To Solve A puzzle.Puzzle

   - If a player chooses to solve the puzzle, then they are given a chance to guess what the complete puzzle is.
   - If the player guesses incorrectly, the player's turn is over.